akaaua/cropTracker/README.md

 ## Knowledge

-With this project i was able to learn how to localStorage works in JS, manipulate DOM elements and create dinamic HTML code.
+With this project i was able to learn how the localStorage works in JS, manipulate DOM elements and create dinamic HTML code.